-The body or Master plate has (4) flat sides for mounting of optional modules.
-In general, flat 'A' is reserved for an air/valve adapter module and a control/signal module.
-Flats "B", "C", and "D" are fully interchangeable and optional modules can be arranged to suit the application or robot dress, as required.
+The Master plate has (4) flat sides for mounting of optional modules.
+Flat A is dedicated for mounting of the control/signal module along with Tool Changer supply air that is provided through an air or valve adapter.
+Flats B, C, and D are fully interchangeable and optional modules can be arranged to suit the application or robot dress as required.